-Among visitors to the Fraser Valley, over two-thirds were from Metro Vancouver (69%), while another 10% were from other areas of BC, or other areas of Canada (9%).
+Among visitors to the Fraser Valley, over two-thirds were from Metro Vancouver (69%), while another 10% were from other areas of BC, or Canada (9%).
 Another 8% were from overseas and 5% were from the United States.

 Figure 12: Visitor Market Origin (% of Total)